MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/manage-yammer-domains.md

 - It gets a little more complicated when you have a legacy Yammer network associated with one or more of your domains.

+## Initial setup for your primary domain

+Once your domain is set up in Office 365, your Yammer network is automatically created.
+Go to the Yammer admin center from Office 365 or from Yammer and continue configuring Yammer from there.

-## Add a domain to Yammer
+## Add an additional domain to Yammer
 <a name="add"></a>

-1. To add a domain in Yammer, add your domain in Office 365 by following the directions in [Add a domain to Office 365](https://support.office.com/article/6383f56d-3d09-4dcb-9b41-b5f5a5efd611).
+1. To add an additional domain to Yammer, add the domain in Office 365 by following the directions in [Add a domain to Office 365](https://support.office.com/article/6383f56d-3d09-4dcb-9b41-b5f5a5efd611).
 You must be a global administrator on Office 365 who was synchronized to Yammer as a verified admin to perform these steps.

     For example, say you have an Office 365 subscription that uses the domain contoso.com, and a corresponding Yammer network.
 If you add a domain contosopharmaceuticals.com to your Office 365 tenant, that domain will be automatically added to Yammer.
 After this, a new user of that domain, such as ryani@contosopharmaceuticals.com, can log in to Yammer seamlessly with Office 365 credentials.